Chris-Ngu/EnterpriseSolution/README.md

 # Working features

-Registration with MySQL server 12/18/19
+Registration and login with MySQL server 12/18/19